 At the October 2013 Plenary meeting in Toronto, IHRA established the "Yehuda Bauer Grant" in recognition of the contributions of IHRA’s Honorary Chairman.
-Beginning with the 2014 call for applications, IHRA will award this honor annually to an outstanding project proposal submitted through IHRA’s Grant Programme.
+Since 2014 the IHRA has awarded this honor annually to an outstanding project proposal submitted through IHRA’s Grant Programme.

 The Museum of Independence Traditions in Lodz uses new technologies to create a common platform for the commemoration of the victims of the Lodz Ghetto.

 A 3D model of fragments of the Lodz Ghetto area is being built and exhibited in the museum at the Radegast Station.
 Research in the Lodz archives is being carried out to enrich the creation of a central repository of materials pertaining to Jewish life and the fate of Jews during Nazi time.
 These activities are combined with work on an online educational tool, including the visualisation of the 3D model and providing information about the objects found on the model and allowing differences between the Lodz structure and other ghettos to be highlighted and examined.
 The website is available in Polish, Hebrew, English and German.
 Finally, a mobile application will be integrated into this online source.
 The results of the project so far can be seen here: http://radegast.pl/en.html